 For those hunters who do not wish to go through the red tape of bringing a rifle into South Africa, Nick Bowker Hunting has available a Sako carbon light 300 Winchester Magnum fitted with a suppressor.

-Mounted on the rifle is with a Swarovski DS with a built-in rangefinder.
-We have hand loaded Hornady ELD-X 200 grain ammunition.
+Mounted on the rifle is a Swarovski DS with a built-in rangefinder.
+We have hand-loaded Hornady ELD-X 200 grain ammunition.
 The rifle, including ammunition, is available as part of all hunting packages free of charge.

 The humped shoulder can result in a high shot.
 Therefore follow the backline of the front leg to about one-third into the body.

 Never shoot above the horizontal midline of this beautiful antelope unless you require a good day’s hike.

 In assessing the trophy, remember that the cow’s horns tend to be longer and often out-score the bull.
 Keep in mind that the body size differs remarkably from one gemsbok to another.

 Hunting gemsbok will provide a fabulous trophy, and its meat is one of the most delicious to be found on the African continent.